KTEZ

-KTEZ (99.9 FM, "Easy 99.9") is a radio station broadcasting an adult contemporary music format.
+KTEZ (99.9 MHz, "Easy 99.9") is an American radio station broadcasting an adult contemporary music format.
 Licensed to Zwolle, Louisiana, United States, the station is currently owned by Baldridge-Dumas Communications, Inc. and features programming from Westwood One.

 The call letters KTEZ were formerly assigned to 101.1 FM Lubbock Texas, now KONE FM, from 1974 to 2001.